Lightning strike

-A lightning strike or lightning bolt is an electric discharge between the atmosphere and the ground.
+A lightning strike or lightning bolt is a lightning event in which an electric discharge takes place between the atmosphere and the ground.
 Most originate in a cumulonimbus cloud and terminate on the ground, called cloud-to-ground (CG) lightning.
 A less common type of strike, ground-to-cloud (GC) lightning, is upward-propagating lightning initiated from a tall grounded object and reaching into the clouds.
 About 25% of all lightning events worldwide are strikes between the atmosphere and earth-bound objects.
 Most are intracloud (IC) lightning and cloud-to-cloud (CC), where discharges only occur high in the atmosphere.
 Lightning strikes the average commercial aircraft at least once a year, but modern engineering and design means this is rarely a problem.
 The movement of aircraft through clouds can even cause lightning strikes.

-A single lightning event is a "flash", which is a complex, multistage process, some parts of which are not fully understood.
-Most CG flashes only "strike" one physical location, referred to as a "termination".
-The primary conducting channel, the bright, coursing light that may be seen and is called a "strike", is only about one inch in diameter, but because of its extreme brilliance, it often looks much larger to the human eye and in photographs.
-Lightning discharges are typically miles long, but certain types of horizontal discharges can be tens of miles in length.
-The entire flash lasts only a fraction of a second.